Like us on Facebook

 According to Mental Floss, the first commercial break consists of the host and announcer Johnny Gilbert running through any required re-recordings.
 Contestants are given a pep talk, and any buzzer issues are addressed.

-Before Trebek’s death, the second break was when contestants were given the opportunity to take a picture with the host, as well as get a refresher on how the show’s Double Jeopardy! segment works.
+Before Alex Trebek’s death, the second break was when contestants were given the opportunity to take a photo with the host, as well as get a refresher on how the show’s Double Jeopardy! segment works.
 The third is the most important break, as it’s when the final wagers are planned out.

 Thousands of questions